tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 ## Introduction

-This lab walks you through how to install and configure a workload generation tool called Swingbench and monitor the performance of Autonomous Database.
+This lab walks you through how to install and configure a workload generation tool called Swingbench and monitor the performance of an Autonomous Database.

 Estimated Time: 10 minutes